Robin Oakley: Early life

 Born in Kidderminster, Worcestershire, Oakley grew up in Esher, Surrey.
 He was educated at Wellington College, Berkshire, and Brasenose College, Oxford.

 Career

 He started his career on the Liverpool Daily Post where he became political editor.
 He was then a columnist and political editor on The Sunday Express and was assistant editor of the Daily Mail from 1981 to 1986.
 Between 1986 and 1992, he was a columnist and political editor for The Times.
 In 1992, he moved to the BBC, where he was political editor.
-He was succeeded as political editor a in summer 2000 by Andrew Marr, despite having hoped to remain at the BBC to cover the upcoming general election.
+He was succeeded as political editor in summer 2000 by Andrew Marr, despite having hoped to remain at the BBC to cover the upcoming general election.
 After leaving the BBC, Oakley became CNN International's European political editor.

 Oakley also has an interest in horse racing, and has written the Turf column in The Spectator since 1994, as well as being the racing correspondent of the Financial Times for several years.
 He has written a number of books about racing.